 He shrugged his shoulders, lifting his arms up slightly as if saying ‘That’s what they call me.’
 “So tell me, why is the American transfer wandering around the castle, alone, at three in the morning?

-“Time zones are purely Satanic,” I shook my head warily, hoping to feel the first hints of fatigue washing over me.
+“Time zones,” I shook my head warily, hoping to feel the first hints of fatigue wash over me.
 “My internal clock is going haywire.
-It’s only ten o’clock back home”
+It’s only ten o’clock back home.”

 Freddy mirrored my position and dug his hands into his back pockets.
 “I have just the thing for you,” His dark brown eyes sparkled under the pale light.